glasnt/devrel-demos/app-dev/jamstack-frameworks-cloudrun/nuxtjs/README.md

     ```bash
     npx create-nuxt-app helloworld
-    # Choose defaults for all options, including "Deployment Target" (which will be "Server (Node.js hosting)")

     ```

+    Choose defaults for all options, including "Deployment Target" (which will be "Server (Node.js hosting)") Choose defaults for all options, except for "Deployment Target" (choose "Static (Static/Jamstack hosting)")